EduardoMontanha/eduardomontanha.github.io/tnt-automation/usage/tests.md

 npm run remote //Run all tests on BrowserStack Automate
 ```

 So, you can see now that there is no magic in here.
-You'll just have
+Now you'll just have
 to explore the native commands to check what you want.
 And if you don't
 find a command or assertion that fits your necessities you can create
 your own custom commands and assertions.